cristiane-s/SQL-Rockbuster/README.md

 # SQLRockbuster

-Analysis of the PostgreSQL Sample Database of a ficticious movie rental company using SQL as part of the careerfoundry Data Analysis course.
+Data Analysis project conducted in SQL for CareerFoundry - Data Analytics Program.

 # Objectives
-Rockbuster is a ficticious DVD rental company looking to break into the online video rental market.
-For that purpose they want to gain insights of their current portfolio performance and customer base to inform their company strategy.
+Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
+It is now looking to diversify and launch an online video rental service in order to stay competitive.

+The objective of the project was to answer business questions in order to drive the launch strategy of a new online rental service.

 # Data
 Opensource tutorial data from PostgreSQL available here.